Prag8855/aab/content/guides/haftpflichtversicherung.md

 Dog liability insurance (*[[Hundehaftpflichtversicherung]]*) is required in Berlin, Brandenburg, Hamburg, Lower Saxony and Thuringia.
 This insurance pays for the damages caused by your dog.
 It's sometimes called pet liability insurance (*Tierhaftpflichtversicherung*) or pet owner liability insurance (*Tierhalterhaftpflichtversicherung*).

 *Hundehaftpflichtversicherung* costs around 5€ per month.
 Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.
 If you don't speak German, [Feather](/out/feather-dogs) and [GetSafe](/out/getsafe-dogs)offer dog liability insurance, and they speak English.
-They cover dangerous breeds.[^28]
+They cover dangerous breeds.

 **[More about dog liability insurance ➞](/guides/pet-ownership#dog-liability-insurance)**